s50370128/polar-liang/content/authors/admin/_index.md

 - Visitors
 ---

-Polar is currently a Ph.D. candidate in the Department of Civil and Environmental Engineering at the University of Michigan.
-He is working with Prof. Vineet R. Kamat and Prof. Carol C. Menassa in the Laboratory for Interactive Visualization in Engineering (LIVE Robotics group).
-His research interests include construction robotics, computer vision, reinforcement learning, building information modeling (BIM), and extended reality.
+Polar recently received a Ph.D. in the Department of Civil and Environmental Engineering at the University of Michigan.
+His research and teaching interests include human-robot collaboration, computer vision, reinforcement learning, building information modeling (BIM), and extended reality with applications in construction and digital fabrication.
+Prior to studying at the University of Michigan, he worked as a research associate at National Taiwan University.
 Polar also holds a M.S. in Robotics from the University of Michigan, and M.S. and B.S. in Civil Engineering from National Taiwan University.